ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 For our study case, the NSX Edge Services Gateway is set up with two interfaces as follows
 - an external interface (Uplink) with a primary and secondary public IPs (xxx.xxx.xxx.225 and xxx.xxx.xxx.226)
-- an internal interface (Internal) with private IP 172.16.13.1 on VLAN13
+- an internal interface (Internal) with private IP 172.16.13.1 on VLAN13<br>
 ![](images/en01nsxinter.png){.thumbnail}
-- dhcp service distributing VLAN13 address scope 172.16.13.10 through 172.16.13.100
+- dhcp service distributing VLAN13 address scope 172.16.13.10 through 172.16.13.100<br>
 ![](images/en02nsxdhcp.png){.thumbnail}
-- an SNAT rule to translate adress range 172.16.13.1/24 into secondary public IP xxx.xxx.xxx.226 for external access
+- an SNAT rule to translate adress range 172.16.13.1/24 into secondary public IP xxx.xxx.xxx.226 for external access <br>
 ![](images/en03nsxsnat.png){.thumbnail}